armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 #### Enable remote backend support

-See either the **Halyard** or **Operator** for how to enable remote backend support.
-Once enabled, end users can use remote backends by configuring the Terraform Integration stage with the following:
+End users can use remote backends by configuring the Terraform Integration stage with the following parameters:

-* Select a version that is 0.12.0 or later and matches the version that your Terraform Cloud/Enterprise runs.
+* A Terraform version that is 0.12.0 or later and matches the version that your Terraform Cloud/Enterprise runs.
-* Specify a remote backend.
+* Reference a remote backend in your Terraform code.

-**Halyard**

-To enable support, manually add the following config to your `terraformer-local.yml` file in the `.hal/default/profiles` directory:
+To enable support, add the following config to your `terraformer-local.yml` file in the `.hal/default/profiles` directory:

 ```
 terraform:
   remoteBackendSupport: true
 ```

-**Operator**

-See the example manifest in [Enabling the Terraform Integration](#enabling-the-terraform-integration).

 ## Enabling the Terraform Integration UI